History of the FIFA World Cup: 1980s

-Spain hosted an expanded 1982 World Cup which featured 24 teams, the first expansion since 1934.
+The 1982 World Cup was held in Spain, and was the first held with 24 teams after an expansion.
 The teams were divided into six groups of four, with the top two teams in each group advancing to the second round, where they split into four groups of three.
 The winners of each group advanced to the semi-finals.
 Cameroon, Algeria, Honduras, New Zealand and Kuwait were the debutants.
 The group match between Kuwait and France was stage of a farcical incident.
 As the French were leading 3–1, the Kuwaiti team stopped playing after hearing a whistle from the stands which they thought had come from referee, as French defender Maxime Bossis scored.
 As the Kuwaiti team were protesting the goal, Sheikh Fahid Al-Ahmad Al-Sabah, president of the Kuwait Football Association, rushed onto the pitch and gave the referee a piece of his mind, who proceeded to disallow the goal.
 Bossis scored another valid goal a few minutes later and France won 4–1.

-Also during the group stages, Hungary beat El Salvador 10–1, which has been the only occasion to this day that a team scored ten goals in a World Cup match.
-The group match between West Germany and Austria later resulted in a change of World Cup rules, after both teams visibly aimed to keep the qualification ensuring 1–0 scoreline over 80 minutes.
+Also during the group stages, Hungary beat El Salvador with a 10–1 score, which has been the only occasion to this day that a team scored ten goals in a World Cup match, and the biggest victory in World Cup history.
+The group match between West Germany and Austria, which ended in a 1-0 win for West Germany, later resulted in a change of World Cup rules, after both teams visibly aimed to keep the scoreline ensuring both teams qualifying to the next round at the expense of Algeria.
 The semi-final between West Germany and France saw another controversy when German keeper Harald Schumacher's challenge took out Patrick Battiston, with the score at 1–1.
-Schumacher escaped a red card, and Germany won in a penalty shoot-out, after coming back to level from having gone 1–3 down.
-The final was won by Italy, making Italian captain Dino Zoff the oldest player to win the World Cup.
+Schumacher escaped a red card, and West Germany won in a penalty shoot-out, after coming back to level from having gone 1–3 down.
+The final was won by Italy 3-1 against West Germany, making Italian captain Dino Zoff the oldest player to win the World Cup at 40 years old.
 Italian striker Paolo Rossi, who was making his comeback after a match-fixing scandal and the ensuing ban, was the tournament top-scorer with six goals including a classic hat-trick against Brazil.